mariana2103/forgeCV/docs/ENGINEERING_LOG.md

 ### Hurdle #3 — v0 Generated a Self-Contained Project Inside `src/` (2026-02-22)

-**The Conflict:** After generating the UI with Vercel's v0 and copying the output into the `src/` directory, the project had two conflicting config stacks: the Cloudflare-native one at the root (`next.config.ts`, `wrangler.jsonc`, `package.json` with `@opennextjs/cloudflare`) and a plain Next.js one inside `src/` (`src/package.json`, `src/next.config.mjs`, `src/tsconfig.json`, `src/styles/globals.css`, `src/pnpm-lock.yaml`).
+**The Conflict:** After generating the UI and copying the output into the `src/` directory, the project had two conflicting config stacks: the Cloudflare-native one at the root (`next.config.ts`, `wrangler.jsonc`, `package.json` with `@opennextjs/cloudflare`) and a plain Next.js one inside `src/` (`src/package.json`, `src/next.config.mjs`, `src/tsconfig.json`, `src/styles/globals.css`, `src/pnpm-lock.yaml`).
 The `src/styles/globals.css` was a light-theme file that conflicted with the dark theme in `src/app/globals.css`.

 **The Pivot:** Deleted all misplaced config files from `src/`.
 Moved `src/components.json` to the project root.
 Merged the 30+ missing Radix UI and utility dependencies from `src/package.json` into the real root `package.json` and reinstalled.
 Kept only `src/app/globals.css` (the dark, Cloudflare-orange theme).

-**The Lesson:** v0 generates standalone Next.js projects — it has no concept of your existing project structure.
-When copying v0 output into an existing repo, only take the `src/app` and `src/components` directories.
+**The Lesson:** By generating standalone Next.js projects — it has no concept of your existing project structure.
+When copying  output into an existing repo, only take the `src/app` and `src/components` directories.
 Never let it overwrite config files at the root.

 ---